moveit/moveit.ros.org/_posts/2018-2-26-tutorials-documentation-codesprint.markdown

  - Clean up the content and organization of the tutorials to help new users learn MoveIt! faster
  - Revamp the aesthetic appearance of the MoveIt! website

 We would like to thank Franka Emika for agreeing to sponsor this code sprint and their newest sensitive robotic arm - Panda - becoming the new flagship robot in the MoveIt! tutorials.
-You can find more information about open-source libraries and existing ROS integration of Panda at [https://frankaemika.github.io](https://frankaemika.github.io).

 <img src="{{ site.url }}/assets/images/sponsors/franka_logo.png" width="300" style="margin-top:20px"/>